Board of Fellows

 R. Martin Chavez

-Marty is the former global co-head of the Securities Division at Goldman Sachs where he was a member of the Management Committee and Steering Committee on Regulatory Reform, as well as the Firmwide Hispanic/Latino Network and the Lesbian, Gay, Bisexual and Transgender Network.
+Marty is the former global co-head of the Securities Division at Goldman Sachs where he was a member of the Management Committee and Steering Committee on Regulatory Reform, the Firmwide Hispanic/Latino Network, and the Lesbian, Gay, Bisexual and Transgender Network.

 Marty first joined Goldman Sachs in 1993 in the J. Aron Currency and Commodities Division, where he was a senior energy strat until 1997.
 He returned to the firm as a managing director in Investment Banking Division Strats in 2005, becoming global cohead of Securities Division Strats and then global co-chief operating officer of the Equities Franchise.
 Later, Marty was chief information officer, responsible for the Technology Division and jointly responsible with divisional leadership for the firm’s global strategists.
 Prior to assuming his current role, he was executive vice president and chief financial officer of The Goldman Sachs Group, Inc. Marty was named partner in 2006.